 Staff of the ROC will contact you to inform you of the outcome of your application.
 If your registration is successful, you will be provided with a certificate.
 Please keep this document in a safe place as it contains your registration number and some of your legal obligations.

-If there are concerns with your application such that you may not be registered, you will be provided with an opportunity to respond and, if the registration is not granted, a decision explaining why.
+If we identify concerns with your application, you will be provided with an opportunity to respond and, if the registration is not granted, a decision explaining why.